-On January 20, 2015 the SEC declared our Registration Statement on Form S-11 (File No. 333-198305) effective and we commenced our initial public offering of up to \$1,100,000,000 in shares of common stock.
-We are offering up to \$1,000,000,000 in shares to the public at an initial price of \$25.00 per share (subject to certain discounts) and up to \$100,000,000 in shares to our stockholders pursuant to our DRP at an initial price of \$23.75 per share.
-As of December 31, 2015, we had received and accepted investors' subscriptions for and issued 502,969 shares of our common stock in our initial public offering, including 1,945 shares of common stock pursuant to our DRP, resulting in gross offering proceeds of \$12,525,592.
+On January 20, 2015, our Registration Statement on Form S-11 (File No. 333-198305) registering our offering of up to \$1,100,000,000 in shares of our common stock was declared effective and we commenced our offering.
+We are currently offering up to \$1,000,000,000 in shares of our common stock to the public in our primary offering at an initial offering price of \$25.00 per share in our primary offering and up to \$100,000,000 of shares of our common stock pursuant to our DRP at an initial offering price of \$23.75 per share.
+On March 16, 2017, in connection with the determination of the estimated value per share of our common stock of \$25.04 as of December 31, 2016, we will offer our shares (i) to the public in our primary offering at a purchase price of \$27.82, which is equal to the estimated value per share of \$25.04, plus applicable selling commissions and dealer manager fees, subject to any applicable discounts, all as described in the prospectus for the offering, effective beginning April 3, 2017; and (ii) to our stockholders pursuant to our DRP at a purchase price of \$25.04, which is equal to the estimated value per at a purchase price of \$25.04, effective beginning with distributions made in April 2017.

+As of December 31, 2016, we had accepted subscriptions for, and issued, 3,145,348 shares of our common stock, including 35,065 shares of our common stock pursuant to our DRP, resulting in gross offering proceeds of \$77,757,076.

-We will continue to offer shares of our common stock on a continuous basis until January 20, 2017, unless our offering is extended.
+On November 8, 2016, our board of directors approved an extension of our offering to January 20, 2018.
+We will continue to offer shares of our common stock on a continuous basis until January 20, 2018, unless our offering is extended.
 However, in certain states the offering may continue for only one year unless we renew the offering period for an additional year.

-As of December 31, 2015, we had incurred selling commissions, dealer manager fees and organization and other offering costs in our initial public offering in the amounts set forth in the tables below.
+As of December 31, 2016, we had incurred selling commissions, dealer manager fees and organization and other offering costs in our offering in the amounts set forth in the table below.
 Moody Securities, LLC, our dealer manager, reallowed all of the selling commissions and a portion of the dealer manager fees to participating broker-dealers.